The Tennessee Employment Standard

 Best Practices for Identifying and Teaching the Gifted Learner

-Join us for this year round experience exploring the nature and needs of academically gifted learners, including those who are low income and culturally different.
+Join us for this two-week experience exploring the nature and needs of academically gifted learners, including those who are low income and culturally different.
+Workshop sessions will take place Monday through Friday during the last two weeks in June.
 Each day will encompass meaningful learning experiences, lectures from national experts in gifted education, and opportunities to interact with other education professionals.
 You will also discuss evidence supported Identification methods and practice strategies for differentiating curriculum and instruction to meet the needs of gifted students.

 Non-Tennessee residents are welcomed and will receive a certificate of completion but not the Employment Standard.
 Most content is not state-specific.
 Alternative activities will be provided during state identification conversations.